Applies to: Exchange Online

 The Identity parameter specifies the quarantined message header you want to view.
 The value of Identity is a unique quarantine message identifier that can be found by using the Get-QuarantineMessage cmdlet.

-The Organization parameter is reserved for internal Microsoft use.
+This parameter is reserved for internal Microsoft use.

 To see the input types that this cmdlet accepts, see Cmdlet Input and Output Types.
 If the Input Type field for a cmdlet is blank, the cmdlet doesn’t accept input data.